 * MPs criticise tax authority for leniency to business

-* Tax authority accepts transfer pricing outcomes not always fair
+* Tax authority accepts transfer pricing outcomes not always

 By Tom Bergin